JeremyGendre/react-dashboard/README.md

+This project is a dashboard made with React in Typescript and tailwindcss

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts